EranTzarum/TCP-and-UDP-programming/README.md

 # Final Network project

-In this project we solved like problems in TCP programming and UDP programming.
+In this project we solved problems in TCP programming and UDP programming.

 # UDP programming

 ## Problem 1: Learn to use datagram sockets by example